Aempyre/mframe/README.md

 # mframe
-A little gaMeFRAME -- have fun and learn a little.
+A little gaMeFRAME -- have some fun and learn a little.

 ## What you can do: